justingodden/twitter-sentiment-frontend/README.md

 # Sentient - Twitter sentiment analysis dashboard app
-front-end code written in ReactJS
+front-end code written in ReactJS, deployed to [GitHub Pages](https://justingodden.github.io/twitter-sentiment-frontend/).

 The app provides a dashboard which can give a week's analysis of the public sentiment of your search-term, according to Twitter.